AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: Summary and Discussion

 The temporal evolution of the simulation data allows us to identify a natural failure boundary for the AI-based separation.
 At sufficiently late times (i.e., $t > 0.5$), when nonlinear interactions lead to strong spectral overlap between background and turbulent components, we interpret the degradation of the AI output as reflecting an intrinsic physical ambiguity rather than a deficiency of the model architecture or training procedure.
 Explicitly identifying this temporal boundary is an important outcome of the present study, as it clarifies the conditions under which AI-based turbulence--background separation can be meaningfully applied.

 Although the present work is limited to two-dimensional incompressible flows and decaying turbulence, the approach provides a clear framework for future extensions.
+We note that two-dimensional turbulence differs in important ways from fully three-dimensional turbulence, in particular through the tendency to sustain stronger large-scale coherent structures and different cascade dynamics.
+As a result, the separation problem considered here may represent a somewhat simplified scenario compared to realistic astrophysical turbulence.
+Nevertheless, the use of decaying two-dimensional turbulence provides a controlled and computationally tractable benchmark in which the transition from idealized static superpositions to self-consistent nonlinear flow evolution can be examined in a transparent manner.
+Within this context, the present setup allows us to evaluate whether AI models trained on static synthetic data can generalize to dynamically evolving turbulent systems.
 Natural next steps include the application to forced turbulence, fully three-dimensional flows, and compressible systems more directly relevant to astrophysical environments.
 In addition, incorporating temporal information explicitly into the AI architecture may further improve robustness in strongly time-dependent regimes.
 Overall, this study demonstrates that decaying hydrodynamic turbulence offers a physically meaningful and conservative benchmark for evaluating AI-based turbulence--background separation, and highlights both the potential and the limitations of applying deep-learning models trained on static data to dynamically evolving turbulent systems.
 We therefore emphasize that AI-based separation should not be interpreted as defining a unique physical decomposition, but rather as providing a data-driven diagnostic whose validity depends on the underlying flow regime.